(S/E) As you leave the Hamois OC car park, head right, along the flat, then downhill.

 (2) Turn left here and head downhill.

 (3) A path marked “Voie Public” invites you to follow it to the left, taking you behind a new house.
-Where the path joins the road, continue straight ahead, then turn immediately right at the next junction, heading uphill.
+Where the path meets the road, continue straight ahead, then turn immediately right at the next junction, heading uphill.
 Keep well to the left to continue the climb.
 You will enter a residential area.

 (6) Turn left to reach a dangerous road, due to motorists driving at excessive speeds on it.